loaiali/DigitalCommunication/README.md

 ## 1-BPSK modulation scheme

 BPSK is a two phase modulation scheme, where the 0’s and 1’s in a binary message are represented by two different phase states in the carrier signal: θ=0∘ for binary 1 and θ=180∘ for binary 0.

-To modulate with BPSK using simulink i've used the **BPSK Modulator Baseband** this block accepts column vectors input signals,the **Random Number Generator** is the input to the modulator the output of BPSK is then fed to **AWGN Channel** which is a white noise channel ,the output of this channel is fed to **BPSK Demodulator Baseband**
 ### Paramters
 1. Random number generator:
   - Set size:2